hrgweb/codingchiefs-test/README.md

 >
 > I haven't use any testing tool to test the project

+## Fremawork and Tools used

+- VueJS
+- Vuetify
+- Vue Router
+- Vuex

 ## Project setup

 - clone the project `git clone https://github.com/hrgweb/codingchiefs-test`